 WHY STUDY LANGUAGES AND LITERATURE?

 Knowing another language will enrich your personal life and provide you with an expanded range of professional opportunities.
-At Hofstra, you can choose to continue with a language you have already studied or to begin a new language.
+At Hofstra, you can choose to continue with a language you have already studied, to begin a new language, or both.
 The benefits of language study are tremendous.
 With language study, you can:

-• Enrich and transform your life.
-Since language is the key to the human mind, the study of language is life enriching.
+- Enrich and transform your life.
+Since language is a key to the human mind, the study of language is life enriching.
 It helps provide expanded understanding of culturally rooted behaviors and attitudes, including those that stem from one's own language.
 You will gain greater appreciation for the cultural products (literature, film, poetry, anime) of your own and other countries.

 After exploring the links to our various programs, feel free to contact the Department of Comparative Literature, Languages, and Linguistics to find out more about our programs.